jingchao1986/shoppinglist/README.md

 # shoppinglist
-progressive app using Javascript and firebase
+progressive app using JavaScript, HTML and CSS.
+It uses Google Firebase real time database for the backend and Netlify for deployment.